 No more than two members of the deputation may address the meeting (ten minute limit total).

 Every petition must be less than 50 words (not including signatories) and not be disrespectul, use offensive language or include malicious statements.

 Five minutes speaking time will apply.

-PowerPoint presentations must be delivered or emailed to Council's Executive Assistant at least two days before the meeting.
+PowerPoint presentations must be delivered or emailed to Council's Governance Officer at least two days before the meeting.
 This is to allow time for the data to be virus-checked and loaded onto Council's computer system, ready for use.